DataStax-Academy/zdm-scenario-katapod/step6.md

 curl -XPOST localhost:8000/status/eva/ThroughZDMProxy | jq
 ```

-and then by reading right after that:
+... and confirm you get it back by reading right after that:

 ```bash
 ### host